circleci/circleci-docs/jekyll/_cci2/scheduled-pipelines.md

 - Modify the schedule without having to edit `config.yml`.
 - Interact with auto-cancelling of pipelines.
 - Specify pipeline parameters associated with a schedule.
+- Consolidate the management of common schedules.

 Scheduled pipelines are configured through the API, or through the project settings in the CircleCI application.

 ## Get started with scheduled pipelines in CircleCI
 {: #get-started }